Ontario Car Loan Tips – Improving Your Credit

 - What is your credit history?

-Considering these and other factors can help point you in the right direction when deciding on your next bad credit car loan.
-Lenders will look at all of the above information, and create a risk assessment for you, so they can decide how much money they are willing to lend you for your used car.
+There are several factors which can help point you in the right direction when deciding on your next bad credit car loan.
+Lenders will look at all of the information (stated above), and create a risk assessment for you, so they can decide how much money they are willing to lend you for your used car.

-Starting out as a used car shopper means knowing what you want to buy, and what you can afford to buy.
-Creating a budget helps you narrow the search for a car, and will keep you from overspending.
-Cars come in all shapes and sizes, with various features, so a budget will ease the search for a category of vehicle.
-Once you’ve narrowed your car search to a practical price range, you should begin to consider what type of vehicle you need.
-Start by deciding whether you need a Coupe, Sedan, Convertible, Hatchback, Wagon, SUV, Truck, Van, or Mini-Van.
-Mark Wilson’s Better Used Cars stocks an assortment of vehicles of all types, and makes finding the right vehicle easy.
-After you’ve found the vehicle you’re interested in, simply contact us or fill out our online pre-approval car loan application and we’ll start doing the work for you!
+Starting out as a used car shopper means discovering what you want to buy, and what you can afford to buy.
+Vehicles come in all shapes and sizes, with various features.
+Creating a budget helps you narrow the search for a car and will keep you from overspending.
+Mark Wilson’s Better Used Cars stocks an assortment of over 500 vehicles of all types, making it easier for you to find the right vehicle.
+After you have found the vehicle you’re interested in, simply contact us or fill out our online pre-approval car loan application and we’ll start doing the work for you!

 Trading in your old car for a new one can help to lower your payments, and act as a down payment toward the purchase of your next used car.
 As mentioned, bad credit car loan lenders create a risk assessment, and part of that risk assessment takes into consideration how much money you are putting down on your car loan.
-If you have a trade-in, we will gladly buy it off of you.
 There are many added benefits to trading in your old car, other than the cash value that you will be given.
-Trading in your car means you won’t have to deal with selling it privately, which often means spending lots of time with buyers that aren’t serious, or buyers that insist on offering you less than the value of your car.
-Often times scammers scour the internet looking for private used car advertisements, then offer them all sorts of reasons why they can’t come to see the car in person.
 Trading in your car ensures a 100% smooth transaction – you drop off your old car the same day you pick up your new one.
-We will even transfer your license plates over for you!
-You won’t have to spend a minute without a car.